KaraAJC/tech-translator/glossary/gems.md

 ## Rubric

-GREAT
+{% tabs %}
+{% tab title="😁 Great" %}
+😁

-* I have a few, up to date, standard versions of gems, and i'm using them as intended!
+I have a few, up to date, standard versions of gems, and i'm using them as intended!

-  MEH
+{% endtab %}

+{% tab title="😌 Meh" %}
+😌

-* I have a bunch of gems, and for the most part, i'm keeping an eye on them
+I have a bunch of gems, and for the most part, i'm keeping an eye on them

-  UHOH
+{% endtab %}

+{% tab title="😟 Uh-Oh" %}
+😟

-* I have a huge amount of gems, some im using, some i'm not, some are old, whatevs.
+I have a huge amount of gems, some im using, some i'm not, some are old, _whatevs_.

-  FIRE!
+{% endtab %}

+{% tab title="🔥 Fire" %}
+🔥

-* My gems are old, I'm using super specific versions, and I've even suped up some to how I WANT to use them, cause i'm a rebel.
+My gems are old, I'm using super specific versions, and I've even suped up some to how I WANT to use them, cause i'm a rebel.
+{% endtab %}
+{% endtabs %}

 ## Resources for more info